Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Kalman Filtering over Fading Channels

 \subsection{Discussions}

-In the literature, a widely investigated stability notion of Kalman filtering systems with packet losses is mean-square stability, i.e., $\sup_{k\in\mathbb{N}} \mathbb{E} \| P_{k}\|<\infty$.
-In general, there are no implications between a.s./absolutely a.s. stabilities and mean-square stability for the Karlman filter, consistent with the relations between a.s. convergence and $L_p$-convergence for sequences of random variables \cite{durrett2010probability}.
-The intuition is that stability (boundedness) along every sample path is far from stability (boundedness) of the average of the sample paths.
+In the literature, a widely investigated stability notion of Kalman filtering systems with packet losses is mean--square stability, i.e., the Kalman filtering is mean--square stable if $\sup_{k\in\mathbb{N}} \mathbb{E} \| P_{k}\|<\infty$.
+In general, there are no implications between a.s./absolutely a.s. stabilities and mean--square stability for the Karlman filter.
+This relation is analogous to the relation between a.s. convergence and $L_2$--convergence for a sequence of random variables \cite{durrett2010probability}, because a.s./absolutely a.s. stabilities are defined on the basis of a.s. convergence and mean--square stability is defined on the basis of $L_2$--convergence.

-Another important concept of Kalman filtering systems is the weak-convergence, which requires $P_k$ to converge to a limit in distribution \cite{kar2012kalman,censi2011kalman,xie2012stochastic}.
-Then by standard chain of implications of the notions of probabilistic convergence, we know that both the mean-square convergence (i.e., $\lim_{k\to \infty }\mathbb{E} \| P_{k} -P_\ast \|=0$ for some $P_\ast$) and the a.s. convergence (\ref{guodong2}) imply weak convergence.
+Another important concept of Kalman filtering systems is the weak--convergence, which requires $P_k$ to converge to a limit in distribution \cite{kar2012kalman,censi2011kalman,xie2012stochastic}.
+Then by standard chain of implications of the notions of probabilistic convergence, we know that both the mean--square convergence (i.e., $\lim_{k\to \infty }\mathbb{E} \| P_{k} -P_\ast \|=0$ for some $P_\ast$) and the a.s. convergence (\ref{guodong2}) imply weak convergence.